 Anthony Jackson is a Product Design Engineer at Orreco.
 He manages the design and development of Orreco’s applications and data-driven software solutions for pro sport teams.
 Anthony holds a BSc in Computer Science from NUI Galway where he was awarded three consecutive university scholarships and won the Cisco Award for Best Final Year Project in 2016.
 He is a specialist in machine learning and cognitive computing.

 Dr Forrest Baker is a Research Scientist at Orreco.
 He manages the components of Orreco’s immunology testing and provides data analysis on biomarker indicators of immune function and wellbeing in elite athletes.
 Forrest holds a BSc in Kinesiology from Southwestern University and is currently a member of the NASA funded immunology team at the University of Arizona.
-He is currently completing his PhD in Exercise Immunology from the University of Houston.
+He completed his PhD in Exercise Immunology from the University of Houston.

 Marc Cleary is a Sports Scientist at Orreco.
 He conducts Orreco's Redox testing at client sites and analyses blood biomarker data.
 Before joining Orreco, he worked with multiple American Football teams and elite athletes in the USA and Ireland in the area of performance development.
 Marc is a Certified Strength and Conditioning Specialist (CSCS) and a certified phlebotomist.
 He holds a BSc in Sport and Exercise Science from the University of Limerick and is completing an MSc in Performance Science at Setanta College.
 He is also an international weightlifter and 2017 Irish National Champion